-Young people may also be required to demonstrate that they can contribute to the funding package via part time employment.
+Young people may also be required to demonstrate that they can contribute to the funding package via part time employment and/or by accessing 'Further Education Loans' available from Student Finance England .
 In such circumstances an assessment of financial need will be completed in order to assist the young person with their weekly maintenance.

-Following the assessment of need the request for financial support will be presented to the Care Leavers Education and Training Panel who will consider all requests.
+Following the assessment of need, the request for financial support will be presented to the 21-25 Education Finance Request Panel for Care Leavers who will consider all requests.

-The Care Leavers Education and Training Panel consist of:
+The 21-25 Education Finance Request Panel for Care Leavers consist of: